-Who needs a boating license in Alberta?
+Who needs a boat license in Alberta?

 All operators of a motorized recreational watercraft used on Canadian waters must show proof of competency like the Pleasure Craft Operator Card (PCOC).
 Transport Canada requires a minimum 3 hours of study before you can take the final online exam.